Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </table>

-We can also do the same operation has before, for the Shapley and we get the following.
+We can now see what the shap library tells use of the same sample, nemely on,
 ```python
 X_val.iloc[5].loc['text']
 ```
 > <div style="font-family: NewCM, Mono, sans serif;"> '4 kidnapped ladies rescued by police in Enugu | Nigerian Tribune http://t.co/xYyEV89WIz' </div>.

-Without diving into how to use the shap library, here is the output we get from it,
+Once the Shapley values are calculated, we get the following,

   <center>
-    {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Shap_logistic-reg.png" description="Figure 1." %}
+    {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Shap_logistic-reg.png" description="Figure 7." %}
   </center>

+  Here again we can see that the features with high contribution (positive or negative) often are the one with a high permutation importance: For example, here it is true for "word_count" anf "char_count".

 ## Classification using the pretrained Bert model  <a name='Bert'></a>